waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - KIMCHI (ODDISH) Level: 14
 - Task: Deliver SecretPotion to Jasmine in Olivine Lighthouse.
 - Target: Lass at (11, 13) on Route 40.
 - Progress: Navigating to (12, 13) to battle.
+Interrupted by wild Tentacool at (12, 17).

 # Strategy for Secondary Goal (Deliver SecretPotion)
 - Method: Return to Olivine City.
 Enter the Lighthouse.
 Take the stairs/elevator to 6F.
 Talk to Jasmine at (8, 8) to deliver the medicine to Amphy.